Changes in Personality Following a Traumatic Brain Injury

 - Resources for a Traumatic Brain Injury

 I’m Ed Smith, a Sacramento Traumatic Brain Injury Lawyer.
 Personality changes following a traumatic brain injury can be heartbreaking.
-If you or a loved one has been injured in an accident, contact me for free, friendly advice at 916.921.6400 or (800) 404-5400.
+If you or a loved one has been injured in an accident, reach out to our injury attorneys for free, friendly advice at 916.921.6400 or (800) 404-5400.